California Opens Formal Investigation of Mormon Church’s Role in Financing Proposition 8

 For the full story, click here.

-6 Responses to “California Opens Formal Investigation of Mormon Church’s Role in Financing Proposition 8”
+6 thoughts on “California Opens Formal Investigation of Mormon Church’s Role in Financing Proposition 8”

 I have seen the reported figures on how much was donated, but I don’t know if those figures indicate cash and checks actually written out by the entity of the Church of Jesus Christ of Latter-day Saints, or if the figures are the aggregation of personal donations by members of that church.
 I think that will make a huge difference in the investigation.
 Even if the Church encouraged its members to personally donate, personal donations are different from the actual institution donating funds.